 Acclimatization On Kang Yatse Trek Is The Primary Key To Success

 On a difficult trek like this which climbs steeply on difficult terrain higher above 6000 meters, acclimatization is your primary weapon.
-Our itinerary is well designed from the acclimatization perspective and gives you enough rest to achieve the success on the summit.
-Firstly, the 2 rest days in Leh ( we advice 1 more day in Leh ) and then the short acclimatization walks on each evening not just gives you better photographs but also helps you acclimatize better for the upcoming challenges.
+Our itinerary is well designed from the acclimatization perspective and gives you enough rest to achieve success on the summit.
+Firstly, the 2 rest days in Leh ( we advise 1 more day in Leh ) and then the short acclimatization walks each evening not just give you better photographs but also help you acclimatize better for the upcoming challenges.
 The base camp is at 5000 meters and sleeping at this altitude is difficult.
 However, to be successful in achieving the summit, we need to adjust quickly and sleep well.
 We have kept extra rest and orientation days in the base camp to help you prepare well for the summit attempt and also acclimatize well for the difficult altitude and trek in the coming days.

-The meal plan that we render on the trek is also designed keeping in mind better and quicker acclimatization with more hot garlic soups, more and more water, less of oily food and a balanced diet of carbohydrate and enough but not much protein which are easily digestible.
+The meal plan that we render on the trek is also designed keeping in mind better and quicker acclimatization with more hot garlic soups, more and more water, less oily food, and a balanced diet of carbohydrates and enough but not much protein which is easily digestible.

-Slow walks on approach days gives much better result with acclimatization, even if you could walk quicker.
+Slow walks on approach days give much better results with acclimatization, even if you could walk quicker.
 Preserve that extra energy for the summit walk.

 Read more on 13 Ways to Acclimatize Naturally